Finding a Top Financial Advisor Firm in Utah

 As a firm, Soltis has earned a certification from the independent, globally recognized Centre for Fiduciary Excellence (CEFEX), which demonstrates a firm's adherence to strict fiduciary standards.
 In addition to this certification, Soltis has earned a number of awards.
 In 2017, Soltis ranked on Barron's and Financial Times' lists of the top financial advisors in the country.

-Soltis Investment Advisors, LLC Investment Philosophy
+Soltis Investment Advisors Investment Philosophy

 Soltis aims to identify investment opportunities that most closely align with clients' objectives and risk tolerance.
-These are both outlined in a client's investment policy statement, the development of which is the first step in a client's investment management process.
+These are both outlined in a client's investment policy statement, the creation of which is the first step in a client's investment management process.

 Albion Financial Group